Starman (Prince Gavyn): Fictional character biography

-Depicted as a spoiled, blond, playboy prince of an alien empire.
-He discovered he was a mutant who could survive unaided in space when, by ancient royal custom, he was thrown out of a spaceship airlock to prevent him from challenging his more mature sister's claim to the leadership of the imperial planet Throneworld.
+Gavyn is a spoiled, playboy prince of an alien empire.
+He discovered he was a mutant who could survive unaided in space when, by ancient royal custom, he was thrown out of a spaceship airlock to prevent him from challenging his sister's claim to the leadership of Throneworld.
 Gavyn was given jeweled wristbands and a staff by the mysterious mystic M'ntorr, which allowed him to channel his cosmic powers into the ability to fly interstellar distances and shoot bolts of energy.
-For a time keeping his true identity a secret as a masked protector of the realm, after the assassination of his sister only one year into her reign, he became ruler of their people.
-He first appeared in Adventure Comics #467 (January 1980) and was believed to have died in the Crisis on Infinite Earths.
-His story was elaborated upon in Starman Annual #1, the tie-in to the comics event Legends of the Dead Earth.
+For a time keeping his true identity a secret as a masked protector of the realm, Gavyn becomes the leader of Throneworld after his sister is assassinated.

+In Crisis on Infinite Earths, Gavyn is seemingly killed by an antimatter wave.
 The 1990s Starman series revealed that his fate was different from previously believed.
-It was revealed that Gavyn was converted into pure energy, which became the source of the beam of light that struck Will Payton, a later Starman, granting him his powers.
-It is then revealed by Gavyn's tutor that Will Payton died when struck by the energy and his essence was infused in Will Payton's body.
+It was revealed that Gavyn was converted into pure energy, which became the source of the beam of light that struck Payton, granting him his powers.

-Gavyn reappeared during the Rann-Thanagar War, defending Throneworld from Thanagarians alongside the Omega Men, and later its sequel Rann-Thanagar Holy War.

-During the events of the Strange Adventures miniseries that followed Rann-Thanagar Holy War, Gavyn was transformed by Synnar the Demiurge into a flame-haired being called Fusion.
+Gavyn reappears in Rann–Thanagar War, where he is transformed into the fire entity Fusion.

 In other media

-Prince Gavyn / Starman makes non-speaking background appearances in Justice League Unlimited as a member of the Justice League.
+Prince Gavyn / Starman makes non-speaking cameo appearances in Justice League Unlimited as a member of the Justice League.